Tuesday, April 28, 2026

 this got me into trouble in New Bedford.

-New Bedford, an old salt, went down
+New Bedford an old salt

-to the sea in ships of wood.
+who went down to the sea in ships.

-this to make oil.
+this to make oil

-to make perfumes.
+to make perfumes

-to grease industry.
+and to grease its industry.

-these things from blubber.
+all these things from blubber.

-my heart aches at the closing door.
+my heart breaks at the closing door.

 my fear is being among the same sort of souls;

-blanched grey. all of the same mind.
+blanched-grey, all of the same mind and

 suffering the same way without name tags.

-they call this Heaven,
+they call this Heaven, once known as the back

-of limitless two-door sedans.
+bench-seats of limitless two-door sedans.

-and has moved into the Footnote.
+and has moved to the Footnote.

 Tuesday, April 14, 2026